Tonejs/Midi/README.md

 	//make sure you set the tempo before you schedule the events Tone.Transport.set(midi.transport);

-	//pass in the note events from the first track into Tone.Part

-	var midiPart = new Tone.Part(function(time, event){
+	//pass in the note events from one of the tracks as the second argument to Tone.Part var midiPart = new Tone.Part(function(time, event){

 		//use the events to play the synth